 Remember we offer practice materials and classes on our website to help your students prepare for contests.
-Practice materials can be purchased at http://mathleague.org/store.php and you can sign up for classes at http://mathleague.org/classes0.php.
-You can also sign up for the Number Sense Challenge, a one-hour session every Thursday night where students take a test and watch a lesson on how to do some of the problems, at http://mathleague.org/nschallenge.php.
+Practice materials can be purchased at https://mathleague.org/store.php and you can sign up for classes at https://mathleague.org/classes0.php.
+You can also sign up for the Number Sense Challenge at https://mathleague.org/nschallenge.php or the Relay Challenge at https://mathleague.org/relaychallenge.php.

 How do we ensure test integrity?

 Please understand that we take pride in having by far the most thorough online test security measures of any contest in the world, and many of you have told us you appreciate the high standards we hold all our students to because it makes our results more reliable and valid than the other contests.
 Just because our events are online doesn't mean we have to compromise our principles, and we will not tolerate any participants who attempt to bully us into accepting late tests or otherwise breaking our rules.
 Those rules are effectively promises we make to all the students who flock to our contests because of our commitment to integrity, and we take that responsibility very seriously.
 We promise that we will always vigorously defend the right of our rule-abiding students not to have their results tainted by any hint of an unfair advantage given to other students.